Where to eat with kids in Estonia

 If you're in the Kadriorg area, perhaps after a visit to Miiamilla Children's Museum, grab a bite at local favorite NOP.
 The shady outdoor terrace is a relaxing spot in the summer, and the little store has delicious local and/or organic foods to take away.

-It's easy to combine a bog hike or a trip to Nõmme Market with a visit to MuSu Restaurant, as it's located just a short walk from the Pääskula train stop.
-This eatery also happens to be listed in the White Guide Nordic, so both kids and their parents are guaranteed to eat well.
+It's easy to combine a bog hike or a trip to Nõmme Market with a visit to Paju Villa Restaurant.
+This eatery also happens to be recommended by the MICHELIN Guide and the White Guide Nordic, so both kids and their parents are guaranteed to eat well.

 Viimsi